-- Watcha Path Road is a 12-13.5 feet wide unpaved road, privately owned and maintained by the Watcha Path/Jennie Lane/Watcha Lane Road Assoc. - The project is estimated to generate 110 daily trips, with a total of 16 trips during the peak hours. - The additional traffic will increase the volume on Watcha Path Road by 65%, currently the road has an average daily traffic of 168 vehicles (168 to 278). - The Level of Service at the study intersections during the peak season will not be changed due to the additional traffic.
-The Barnes Road/Edgartown - West Tisbury Road Intersection currently operates at Level of Service (LOS) F during the peak season and theoretically intersections operating with LOS F should not be subject to additional traffic.
-However, this has to be balanced against the other benefits and detriments of the project and the community's general desire to accommodate some development while not modifying the road network. - Although there hasn't been an accident analysis done in the traffic impact study, the accident summary submitted for the Barnes Road/Edgartown-West Tisbury Road intersection indicates that there is a high accident rate. - The intersection of Edgartown West Tisbury Road/Watcha Path Road/Oyster Watcha Road has sight distance and design deficiencies. - The applicant has suggested mitigating traffic by promoting car pooling, improving signage, participating in the road association, and working with them to address sight line deficiencies at the intersection of Watcha Path and Oyster Watcha Road. - The Cozy Hearth Corporation is considering putting money into escrow to work on a solution when the project is approved.
-At this time the two Road Associations probably are not willing to work with them but if they are approved the Cozy Hearth people will have put money towards mitigating the issues involved at the intersection of Watcha Path and Edgartown-West Tisbury Road.
+- Watcha Path Road is a 12-14 foot wide unpaved road, privately owned and maintained by the Watcha Path/Jennie Lane/Watcha Lane Road Assoc. - The project is estimated to generate 110 daily trips, with a total of 16 trips during the peak hours. - The additional traffic will increase the volume on Watcha Path Road by 65%, currently the road has an average daily traffic of 168 vehicles (168 to 278).

+- The Level of Service at the study intersections during the peak season will not be changed due to the additional traffic.
+The Barnes Road/Edgartown West Tisbury Road Intersection currently operates at Level of Service (LOS) F during the peak season and theoretically intersections operating with LOS F should not be subject to additional traffic.
+However, this has to be balanced against the other benefits and detriments of the project and the community's general desire to accommodate some development while not modifying the road network. - Although there hasn't been an accident analysis done in the traffic impact study, the accident summary submitted for the Barnes Road/Edgartown-West Tisbury Road intersection indicates that there is a high accident rate. - The intersection of Edgartown West Tisbury Road/Watcha Path Road/Oyster Watcha Road has sight distance and design deficiencies. - The applicant has suggested mitigating traffic by promoting car pooling, improving signage, participating in the road association, and working with them to address sight line deficiencies at the intersection of Watcha Path and Oyster Watcha Road. - The Cozy Hearth Corporation has offered to put \$5,000 into escrow to work on a solution when the project is approved. - There are basically two options to fix the Watcha Path/ Edg-WT Road intersection.
+One is to take Watcha Path straight to Edg-WT Road and the other is to "T" Watcha Path into Oyster-Watcha Road.
+Option one would require a Special Permit to have a new curb cut within 1,000 feet of another curb cut.
+Both options would require permission from third parties as well.
+The Sheriff's Meadow Foundation owns the land between the two roads but does not have a conservation restriction on it so it would not require a change of legislation.